Cuisinart DCC-3200 Review: Programmable Drip Coffee Maker

 For not much more than what the Cuisinart DCC 3200 costs, you can get the Bonavita BV1900TS.
 It is SCAA-certified and comes with an optional pre-infusion feature to help you extract the most flavor from your coffee beans.
 You will be sacrificing programmability and capacity, though.
 Luckily, the Bonavita BV1900TD brings auto-on programmability to the table along with the SCAA certification.
 Otherwise, both Bonavita models are similar, and you can read all about their brewing capabilities in our review of the BV1900TS.
 We also reviewed the Bonavita BV1901TS, which is another SCA-certified coffee machine from Bonavita.

-If you have the budget for it, though, we recommend taking a look at the Technivorm Moccamaster, which is our favorite among our list of the best drip coffee makers.
+If you have the budget for it, though, we recommend taking a look at the Technivorm Moccamaster, which is our favourite among our list of the best drip coffee makers.

 You want a good-looking machine that makes a mean cup of coffee – What if you want the best of both worlds?
 Well, then we recommend the Oxo On Barista Brain 9-Cup coffee maker.
 Its stellar presence on the kitchen counter and the amazing coffee it brews more than makes up for its lesser capacity.
 It also has that coveted SCAA-certification.
 (5) And you get the ability to set an auto-on time and brew less than a full pot.
 It’s such a good drip coffee maker that we were quite smitten by it in our review.
 The catch?
 It costs almost twice as much as the Cuisinart DCC3200.